mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 2. Archive the channel where a message was scheduled to be sent.
 3. Goto Scheduled Tab in Drafts page.
 4. Verify the User can see Error message `Channel is archived`.
+5. Verify the message has a tag `Channel is archived` in red alert.

 ### Scenario 3: Should not send message if Channel is Read-only.